edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

 !!! edgey "Edgex 2.2"
-    New for EdgeX 2.2 All application services have built-in service metrics and custom application services can define, collect and report their own custome service metrics.
+    New for EdgeX 2.2 All application services have built-in service metrics and custom application services can define, collect, and report their own custome service metrics.
 See [Built-in Application Service Metrics](../AdvancedTopics/#built-in-application-service-metrics) and [Custom Application Service](../AdvancedTopics/#custom-application-service-metrics) section for more detials

 ## Not Writable